Costa Rica Tours

 Costa Rica FAQ

 Do I Need a Passport?
 Yes.
-You must have a valid passport that will not expire for at least 90 days after arrival to Costa Rica.
+You must have a valid passport that will not expire for at least six months after arrival in Costa Rica.
 Apply for a passport (or renew) online with the US Department of State.

 Do I Need Vaccinations?
-No. There are no vaccinations required by Costa Rica or by EWE Tours (including COVID).
+No. There are no vaccinations required by either Costa Rica or EWE Tours (including for COVID).

-3. Parental Consent Letter.
-An optional, notarized letter from parents saying their child has their permission to travel abroad without them.
+4. Parental Consent Letter.
+A notarized letter from parents giving consent for their child to travel abroad without them.

 Ground Travel.
 In Costa Rica our group will travel daily by private buses operated by our local partners.
 The professional drivers have many years experience with foreign tours.

-Parents Staying In Touch.
-Parents can call our staff 24 hours for any urgent concerns.
+Staying In Touch.
+Parents can call our trip leaders including Director Scott Burke 24 hours for any urgent concerns.
+Parents will have all of our cell phone #’s before departure.
 We are also available by email and text for non-urgent matters.
 We will also post daily on social media for parents to follow the trip’s activities.

 Accommodations.
 Students stay at 3+ star hotels, with 2-3 students of the same gender per room.
 Students occasionally stay one or two nights with a host family.
 All bedding and pillows are provided by hotel / host family.